 Media Studies examines the role of the media in society, how the media constructs messages about individuals, communities, and cultures and how media products are produced, controlled, and distributed.

 Through Media Studies students gain the knowledge and skills to conceive, plan, design and make media products that engage audiences.
+You can view some of products at youtube.com/uhcmedia.

 Why choose Media Studies?

 During our courses you will: